The job of a marketer isn’t easy.

-It takes practice to write a headline that induces curiosity, but it works well when done right:
+Writing a headline that induces curiosity takes practice, but it works well when done right.

 The key is to be specific about an event or result but be vague about what led to it.
 Naturally, your readers will want to know how you produced that intriguing event or result.

 For example, if we sent an email with the subject line This one tactic led to 60,000 visitors in two months on a new blog…, you’re going to open the email to find out what This one tactic was.

 It’s the exact same principle behind all those one weird trick ads: